Reid Venable Moran: Military career

 Moran served in World War II as a second lieutenant in the United States Army Air Forces from 1942 to 1946, his enlistment interrupting his studies at Cornell.
 By 1944, Moran served as a navigator on a B-24 Liberator in the 515th Bombardment Squadron during the Big Week raids.
 On the 23rd of February, Moran's aircraft was shot down over Steyr, Austria on its first mission, but the crew had managed to complete their bombing run and bailed out over German-controlled Yugoslavia.
-Moran was rescued by Yugoslav partisans and managed to return to friendly territory in Italy after 6 weeks with the rest of his crew, collecting plants on the way.
+Moran ended up tangled in a tree, which he tried to identify, before he was rescued by Yugoslav partisans and managed to return to friendly territory in Italy after 6 weeks with the rest of his crew, collecting plants on the way.

 On his way back to the United States, Moran passed through Algeria and Morocco, visiting the French botanist René Maire, at the time the authority on Algerian and Moroccan plants.
 Moran collected plants and Maire assisted with identification and gave Moran tours of the local botanic gardens.
 Moran later stopped in Dakar and Brazil before making his way back to the United States, returning with 350 herbarium specimens.
-By September of 1944 Moran was assigned as an Assistant Research Officer in the AAF Instructor's School at Selma, Alabama.
+By September 1944 Moran was assigned as an Assistant Research Officer in the AAF Instructor's School at Selma, Alabama.
 Moran was discharged in 1946.

 Later life

 After service in World War II, Moran worked at the Santa Barbara Botanic Garden for a year and a half, but left when he was expected to become its next director, as he found the position too restrictive.
 Moran went on to receive his Ph.D. in botany from the University of California, Berkeley, in 1951.
 His doctoral dissertation was titled "A Revision of Dudleya (Crassulaceae)."

 He then went on to join the Bailey Hortorium at Cornell, and then left to join the University of California's Far East Program teaching biology to military personnel in Korea, Japan, the Philippines and Okinawa.
 While there, Moran spent time collecting specimens of Crassulaceae and sending them to Charles H. Uhl at Cornell for cytology.
 After his time in Asia, Moran was hired by his longtime collaborator George Edmund Lindsay, who by then was the director of the San Diego Natural History Museum, as the curator of botany.
 Moran worked as curator from 1957 to 1982.

 As curator of botany, Moran traveled the Baja California Peninsula and its surrounding islands extensively, visiting Guadalupe Island numerous times and exploring the peninsula via car, mule, or by foot.
 During his time at the museum, the number of specimens in the herbarium increased from 44,000 to 108,000, the majority being Moran's.

 In 1996, Moran published the Flora of Guadalupe Island, a culmination of his nearly 50 years studying the island.
 The book was pivotal in raising awareness to the plight of feral goats on the island and contributed to their removal.

-Moran died on January 21, 2010, in Clearlake, California.
+Moran died of pneumonia on January 21, 2010, in Clearlake, California.